GREENSHELLRAGE/8086-breadboard-computer/README.md

 # 8086 Breadboard Computer

-This project may take a few years to complete, I'll be working on it every once in a while whenever I have free time.
+This is by far the craziest personal project I've ever worked on, and it may take a few years to complete, I'll be working on it every once in a while whenever I have free time.
 The end goal is to make a video game and run it on this computer.

 Circuit schematics and images of the computer can be found in the schematics folder.